 Ease of doing business is now a very familiar tune in India and with the Indian government going ahead with the WTO’s Trade Facilitation Agreement (TFA), it is believed this initiative will help India to further boost its trade growth through the reduction of trade costs while meeting India’s ambition to reach USD 900 billion in export volume by 2020, which is nearly double from today’s export volume.

 Per the World Trade Organization (WTO) Trade Facilitation Agreement, this initiative has the potential to increase global merchandise exports up to $1 trillion per annum globally.
 The TFA, which aims at simplifying customs procedures, increasing transparency and reducing transactions cost, is being pushed by some of the larger developed nations, such as the U.S. , and is designed to strengthen their slumping economies through unhindered international trade.
-By reducing red tape and creating a uniform process with customs, the result should be an ease in trade relations between countries.
+By reducing red tape and creating a uniform process with customs, the result should be an ease in trade relations between countries or regions.

 The most recent World Bank report for “Ease of Doing Business” stated that India has improved its ranking from 134 (revised) in 2015 to 130 in 2016.
 The government of India has set itself a time limit of December this year to button down and roll out more investor-friendly measures and achieve a ranking in the top 50 within the period of the next 2 years.
-According to the 2016 Global Retail Development Index (GRDI), which ranks top 30 developing countries for retail investment worldwide, a pick-up in GDP growth and better clarity regarding FDI regulations has helped India achieve the second ranking position among 30 developing countries, noting a great jump of 13 positions from 2015.
+According to the 2016 Global Retail Development Index (GRDI), which ranks top 30 developing countries or regions for retail investment worldwide, a pick-up in GDP growth and better clarity regarding FDI regulations has helped India achieve the second ranking position among 30 developing countries or regions, noting a great jump of 13 positions from 2015.

 In the spirit of the TFA, the Indian government has implemented a few initiates to improve the customs clearance procedures.
 One of these actions is to reduce the number of documents required for export and import further demonstrating India’s strong commitment by adding additional measures for ease of doing business.